Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders

 In order to study the LFV scenario in an electron-proton collider, we consider the process

-The LFV couplings introduced in the Lagrangian in Eq.~(\ref{eqn:brZ}) would induce such a process.
+The LFV couplings introduced in the Lagrangian in Eq.~(\ref{eqn:lag}) would induce such a process.
+The Feynman diagram of the process is shown in Fig.~\ref{fig:signal-feyndia}.

 In any electron-proton collider, the production of a single muon without any source of missing energy is unlikely in the SM because of the conservation of the lepton number of each generation.
 Therefore, this provides an interesting channel to search for lepton flavor violations.
-If no signal for such violation is observed in the collider, one may put a constraint on the LFV couplings introduced in Eq.~(\ref{eqn:lag}).
-We then can use this bound on LFV couplings to provide an upper limit on the branching ratios of the LFVZD.
-In this work, we will be considering one type of coupling out of the $g^{e\mu}_v$, $g^{e\mu}_{av}$, $g^{e\mu}_t$, or $g^{e\mu}_{at}$, that is to say, one of vector, axial-vector, tensor, or axial-tensor operators at a time in our analysis.
-We have differed the scope of the study containing more than one operator in a separate work.
+If no signal for such a violation is observed at the collider, one may put a constraint on the LFV couplings introduced in Eq.~(\ref{eqn:lag}), namely $g^{e\mu}_v$, $g^{e\mu}_{av}$, $g^{e\mu}_t$, and $g^{e\mu}_{at}$.
+We can then use this bound on the LFV couplings to provide an upper limit on the BRs of the LFVZD using Eq.~(\ref{eqn:brZ}).
+In this work, we will be considering one type of coupling out of the $g^{e\mu}_v$, $g^{e\mu}_{av}$, $g^{e\mu}_t$, or $g^{e\mu}_{at}$, that is to say, one of vector, axial-vector, tensor, or axial-tensor operators at a time.
+We have deferred the scope of the study containing more than one operator to a separate work.

-We have considered the Large Hadron Electron collider (LHeC) and the Future Circular lepton-hadron Collider (FCC-eh) for the searches for the above signal.
+We have considered the LHeC and the FCC-eh for the searches for the above signal.
 Each machine has been proposed to run in two phases.
 We label these phases as `LHeC1', `LHeC2', `FCC-eh1', and `FCC-eh2' for further reference.
 We also list the most important specifications of these machines in Table~\ref{tab:coll-param}.

+\SplitFootnoteText{tablefootnote}{This is a conservative estimate for effective data-taking time at collider experiments after accounting for downtime and various operational constraints.}

-In $e$-$P$ collision, the signal process comes up due to the flavor changing vertex of $V_Z^{e \mu}$ via a $t$-channel exchange of $Z$ boson.
+In an electron-proton collision, the signal process arises due to a lepton flavor-changing interaction mediated by a $Z$ boson exchanged in the $t$-channel.
 This particular channel is not present in the SM.
-However, some other SM processes can give rise to the final state as the signal.
+However, some other SM processes can give rise to the same final state as the signal.
 The following SM processes are considered to be potential backgrounds for our signal.